kingsdigitallab/african-rock-art/_coll_featured_site/twyfelfontein.md

     body: "It appears that the kudu figure is pregnant and it has been suggested that the choice of this animal may have been made in relation to female initiation practices.
-This is because the female kudu has a symbolic importance relating to women’s behaviour in the cosmology of some San\\|Bushman¹ people, traditionally hunter-gatherer people whose ancestors are thought to have made most of southern Africa’s rock paintings and engravings.
-Other animals known to have symbolic and metaphorical significance to San\\|Bushman people are also depicted here (giraffe images are most numerous) and these images have been interpreted in the vein of other southern African rock art sites, where images are thought to reflect the experiences of shamans while in a trance state, and may have
+This is because the female kudu has a symbolic importance relating to women’s behaviour in the cosmology of some San&#124;Bushman¹ people, traditionally hunter-gatherer people whose ancestors are thought to have made most of southern Africa’s rock paintings and engravings.
+Other animals known to have symbolic and metaphorical significance to San&#124;Bushman people are also depicted here (giraffe images are most numerous) and these images have been interpreted in the vein of other southern African rock art sites, where images are thought to reflect the experiences of shamans while in a trance state, and may have